verbb/formie/docs/feature-tour/fields.md

 CSS Classes | Add classes to be outputted on this field’s container.
 Container Attributes | Add attributes to be outputted on this field’s container.
 Input Atributes | Add attributes to be outputted on this field’s input.
+Visibility | See below.

+### Visibility
+You can set any field to be "Hidden" on the front-end.
+This will still be available in the source of the page, but hidden for general users.
+You can also set it to be "Disabled", where the field is never rendered on the front-end, but can still have its value set via [Field Population](docs:template-guides/populating-forms).
+This can be benefitial if you're concerned with tampering of the HTML before submission.

 See the full [Field](docs:developers/field) documentation for more.